OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Design from Trust - How to Build Better Futures.md

 What's crazy about DfT is that redesigning systems in this way has positive effects on many of the other facets: trust compounds and rebounds.
 For example, empowering everyone to stop the assembly line builds high-trust teams and improves product quality.
 Hosting Unconferences (instead of programming every moment of an event with famous speakers, fancy panels, and highly facilitated exercises) is a gesture of trust to your participants, and engages them by sharing the responsibility for the event with them.
 How's that for audience "engagement"?
 Adopting Open Source software or Workplace Democracy directly increases transparency — and trust.
 Addressing problems in a system's *design* can resolve "downstream" problems that resist other approaches.

 Most systems telegraph their distrust through their design, through the glaring or subtle elements that tell us to stay in our lane, not question the system, or obey a signal instead of connecting with others.
 That starts a downward spiral, since many people treated as untrustworthy won't have many reasons to behave better.
 We respond to the way we are treated.
-Approach me looking for the best in me and I'll try to live up to your expectations; approach me as if I'm a thief or criminal and I'm likely to disconnect, or worse.
+Approach me looking for the best in me and I'll try to live up to your expectations; approach me as if I'm a thief or criminal and I'm likely to disconnect, or worse: fulfill the fears you have telegraphed to me.

-For example, researchers at Boston University Medical Center discovered that [redesigning](https://www.bu.edu/fammed/projectred/) the hospital's discharge process to assume patient wanted to get healthy but got tangled in the many details (as opposed to assuming they were not going to comply) reduced readmissions by 30 percent.
+For example, researchers at Boston University Medical Center discovered that [redesigning](https://www.bu.edu/fammed/projectred/) the hospital's discharge process to assume patients wanted to get healthy but got tangled in the many details (as opposed to assuming they were not going to comply) reduced readmissions by 30 percent.

 ## Risk is useful

-Modern design seems allergic to risk, perhaps a response to a very litigious society. tktktk
+Modern design seems allergic to risk, perhaps a rational response to a very litigious society. tktktk

-Instead of designing out all risks, Design from Trust lets some risks engage participants and inspire them to contribute significantly to the systems' healthy functioning.
+Instead of designing out all risks, Design from Trust harnesses some risks to engage participants and inspire them to contribute significantly to the systems' healthy functioning.
 For example, if pedestrians, bicyclists and drivers don't slow down, make eye contact, and pace-match through intersections, [[Contrarian Hans Monderman|Traffic Calming]] fails and people get hurt.
-Yet they do those things.
-People step up, and traffic flows naturally.
+Yet people step up, figure out their roles, and traffic flows naturally.
 Similarly, if nobody steps forward at an [[Contrarian Harrison Owen|Unconference]] and names a topic for conversation, there won't be any sessions.
-Yet they do step forward.
+Yet they do step forward, and they do engage in conversations that are unusual for highly controlled events.

 Leaving some risk in the system puts some responsibility for the system's success in participants' hands.

 This sharing of risk and responsibility not only works, it transforms participants subtly.
 The shift from being an audience member to co-creating the event's content and value is a gift of agency, a thing our consumerist, command-and-control world has stolen from us.
 Letting anyone edit the world's encyclopedia is a way of metaphorically leaving the key in the door, inviting people to help.
 It is a gesture of trust.
+As Wikipedia's founder Jimmy Wales puts it in his recent book about trust, tktktktk.

 > *The shift from being an audience member to co-creating the event's content and value is a gift of agency, a thing our consumerist, command-and-control world has stolen from us.*

-I think our souls react favorably to these gestures of trust.
+I think our souls recognize these gestures of trust and react favorably to them.
 Our souls are then hungry for a bit more of this elixir, but they don't know where to turn.
-Design from Trust is the thread that connects these systems so we can find other systems that share these traits, and even better: so we can redesign dysfunctional systems using consistent principles.
+Design from Trust is the thread that connects these systems, so we can find other systems that share these traits, and even better: so we can redesign dysfunctional systems using consistent principles.

 ## History

 Believe it or not, my catalyst for these insights was the single word "[consumer](https://www.youtube.com/watch?v=4VfeuITmNUk)."
+Here's how that story unfolded for me.

-[Somehow](https://wiki.openglobalmind.com/projects/jerry's_nuggets/my_story_of_trust), over the past multiple decades (and centuries), we lost faith in humans.
-Then we designed most of our institutions as if everyone was a bad actor.
-(The "we" I mean is complex, and involves many different actors at many different times, collectively designing, tweaking and implementing the major systems we use every day, from education to transportation, elections, publishing, entertainment, and more.)
+[Somehow](https://wiki.openglobalmind.com/projects/jerry's_nuggets/my_story_of_trust), over the past multiple decades (and centuries) and for a variety of reasons, we lost faith in humans.
+Then we began to design most of our institutions as if everyone was a bad actor.
+(The "we" I mean is complex, involving many different parties at many different times, each designing, tweaking and implementing the major systems we use every day, from education to transportation, elections, publishing, finance, and more.)

 What's worse, we adapted.
 We got used to it.
 We take mistrust completely for granted now.
 We've normalized it so thoroughly that mistrust is our default setting and [[The 2 Oh Shit!s|we're startled]] when that setting switches.
 (Years later, I realized that we "[consumerized](https://bra.in/2joMDY)" almost every aspect of our lives.)